 - Built-in lock offers additional security.

-Gladiator is pretty up-front in telling us that the Premier line is made with a thicker grade steel than the Ready To Assemble (RTA) lineup.
+Gladiator is up-front in telling us that the Premier line is made with thicker grade steel than the Ready To Assemble (RTA) lineup.

 However, they don’t tell you how much thicker it is.

 To find out, I bought a digital micrometer and measured them.
-I compared my results to the US Code Title 15, Section 206 – the Standard Gauge for sheet and plate iron and steel (link here).
+I compared my results to US Code Title 15, Section 206 – the Standard Gauge for sheet, plate iron, and steel (link here).

-I’m trying to get a rough idea of what gauge steel they use so I’m only going to the hundredth of a millimeter as a margin of error.
+To get a rough idea of what gauge steel they use, I’m only going to the hundredth of a millimeter as a margin of error.

 First up was my Gladiator Premier Wall GearBox.
-At 0.94 mm thickness, that puts it right about 20 gauge steel.
+This cabinet was 0.94 mm thick, which puts it right about 20 gauge steel.